 On November 6, 2020, Leopard Aviation LLC ("Leopard") and Cobra Aviation entered into a39 month promissory note agreement with Bank7 (the "Aviation Note") in an aggregate principal amount of \$4.6 million and received net proceeds of \$4.5 million.
 The Aviation Note bears interest at a rate based on the Wall Street Journal Prime Rate plus a margin of 1%.
 Principal and interest payments of \$0.1 million are due monthly beginning on March 1, 2021, with a final payment of \$0.2 million due on February 1, 2024.
 The Aviation Note is collateralized by Leopard and Cobra Aviation's assets, including a \$1.8 million certificate of deposit.
 The Aviation Note contains various customary affirmative and restrictive covenants.
+Included in the affirmative covenants is a minimum cash requirement, which requires Leopard and Cobra Aviation to maintain a minimum of \$0.75 million of cash in accounts held by Bank7 until August 1, 2021.

-As of March 31, 2021, the Company did not meet the minimum debt coverage ratio of 1.25 to 1.0 set forth in the Aviation Note.
-On April 26, 2021, Bank7 granted the Company a waiver of this event of default.
+As of June 30, 2021, the Company did not meet the minimum debt coverage ratio of 1.25 to 1.0 set forth in the Aviation Note.
+On July 26, 2021, Bank7 granted the Company a waiver of this event of default.
+The waiver extended the minimum cash requirement until November 15, 2021.